A GM Cadillac Eldorado Brougham 1957. Flickr Image.

 For your information, GM’s automotive leasing revenue is recognized as a type of finance income that belongs to GM Financial.

-Therefore, both Tesla’s energy and leasing revenue is stripped off during the measurement of the automotive revenue and gross margin in order to perform an apple-to-apple comparison.
+Therefore, Tesla’s energy and leasing revenue is stripped off during the measurement of the automotive revenue and gross margin to perform an apple-to-apple comparison.

 Tesla Regulatory Credits

-As of fiscal 2022, General Motors did not break down any sales that came from regulatory credits.
+As of fiscal 2023, General Motors has not broken down any sales from regulatory credits.

-In this aspect, I am assuming that GM did not produce sufficient zero-emission vehicles to offset the emission that comes from fossil-fuel vehicles.
+In this aspect, I assume that GM did not produce sufficient zero-emission vehicles to offset the emissions from fossil-fuel vehicles.

-Therefore, for a similar comparison, I have excluded Tesla’s regulatory credits revenue during the measurement of the automotive revenue and gross margin.
+Therefore, I have excluded Tesla’s regulatory credits revenue for a similar comparison while measuring the automotive revenue and gross margin.

 Tesla Services Revenue